 This course can be used to fulfill the Career-Technical Education graduation requirements or the "f" requirement, the Visual and Performing Arts requirement, for the CSU and UC systems with honors credit.
 May be repeated for credit with permission of instructor.

-- Prior Recommended Course(s): Completion of Video Production: Digital Filmmaking 1, Broadcast Journalism, or Multimedia Journalism - Homework Expectation: Minimal homework - District SLOs Addressed in this Course: 1, 2, 4, 6, 7 - May also satisfy the VPA graduation requirement
+- Prerequisites: Video Production: Digital Filmmaking 1, Broadcast Journalism, or Multimedia Journalism - Homework Expectation: Minimal homework - District SLOs Addressed in this Course: 1, 2, 4, 6, 7 - May also satisfy the VPA graduation requirement